Eloi-Perez/guide-collaborating/public.md

     git checkout -b userName@feature

 **Now create .env file, copy the keys from .env.example and add your config**

-*(email config is not needed as the email sending is commented atm for testing new features easily)*

     npm install
     npm run dev